Skip to content

 The Evolution of Home Visiting and Leadership

 After years as a home visitor, Trish now leads the Nurse Family Partnership model for Washington state.
 “Leadership in home visiting isn’t easy.
 Funding is always precarious, and I’ve spent more time than I ever expected fighting to prove the value of this work.”
-Trish recently testified before Washington’s Senate Ways and Means Committee in support of home visiting and preservation of recent budget adjustments to provide more equitable funding for home visiting rates.
+Trish recently testified before Washington’s Senate Ways and Means Committee in support of home visiting and preservation of recent budget adjustments to provide more inclusive funding for home visiting rates.
 “Home visiting is one of the best investments in preventive healthcare, but it’s still an uphill battle for recognition and stable funding.
 I’ve seen firsthand how early support changes lives, and I’ll keep fighting for that.
 This work isn’t about fixing people, it’s about showing them they already have the strength and resources to succeed.
 Sometimes, all they need is someone to remind them of that.

 Washington State Hub